PaschalisLagias/run-analysis/CodeBook.md

 "all" data frame.

-MeanStd: The data frame with columns that include onle means and standard deviations + activity and subject id.
+MeanStd: The data frame with columns that include only means and standard deviations + activity and subject id.